-Luis Schiumerini is an assistant professor of political science at Notre Dame, where he was a postdoctoral research associate with the Notre Dame Department of Political Science and a former Kellogg Institute Visiting Fellow.
+Luis Schiumerini is an assistant professor of political science at Notre Dame, where he was a postdoctoral research associate with the Department of Political Science and a former Kellogg Institute Visiting Fellow.
 His research focuses on the political economy of citizenship in the developing world.
 He combines fieldwork with tools of causal inference to investigate the conditions under which citizens can effectively engage in electoral accountability, participate in mass protests, and form preferences for redistribution.

 Schiumerini was a Postdoctoral Prize Research Fellow in Politics at Nuffield College at the University of Oxford.
 He is a board member of the Argentine Panel Election Study 2015 and a research associate of the Center for the Politics of Development at University of California, Berkeley.
-He previously worked as an electoral and institutional reform analyst in the Office of Electoral Affairs of the Government of Buenos Aires and as a consultant for the Center for the Implementation for Equity and Growth Policies (CIPPEC) in his native Argentina.
+He previously worked as an electoral and institutional reform analyst in the Office of Electoral Affairs for Buenos Aires and as a consultant for the Center for the Implementation for Equity and Growth Policies in Argentina.

 Blessing and Curse: Incumbency and Democratic Accountability in Latin America

 ‘Being True to Our Roots’: The Kellogg Institute Welcomes New Latin Americanists